s6subarm/Entity-Framing-in-Narratives-Multi-Label-Role-Classification-of-Named-Entities/README.md

 ###########################################################################################

-Project: Entity Framing in Narratives: Multi-Label Role Classification of Named Entities
+### Project: Entity Framing in Narratives: Multi-Label Role Classification of Named Entities

+### Problem Overview
+Given a news article and a named entity, the task is to classify the entity into one of three main roles: protagonist, antagonist, or innocent.
+Additionally, each main role has associated fine-grained roles that must also be predicted.
+This makes the task a multi-class, multi-label classification problem.
+Most existing approaches address either multi-class or multi-label problems separately, but few tackle both simultaneously.
+This motivated us to explore different models to see how they perform when solving both tasks together.

 ************************************************************************************